-We operate seven small recruiting centers located in the U.S. and two larger facilities in India that deliver a full range of recruiting and sourcing services.
-Our centers employ over 110 recruiters and sourcers that focus on recruiting U.S.-based candidates to service a geographically diverse client base in the U.S. Our ability to respond to client requests faster than the competition is critical for success in our industry as most staffing firms access the same candidate pool via job boards and websites.
+We operate seven small recruiting centers located in the U.S. and one larger facility in India that deliver a full range of recruiting and sourcing services.
+Our centers employ approximately 150 recruiters and sourcers that focus on recruiting U.S.-based candidates to service a geographically diverse client base in the U.S. Our ability to respond to client requests faster than the competition is critical for success in our industry as most staffing firms access the same candidate pool via job boards and websites.
 Our offshore recruiting capabilities, with investment in sourcing and recruiting processes, expanded search coverage, around-the-clock sourcing, and frequent candidate contact, gives us the ability to deliver high-quality candidates to our clients in a timely fashion.

 We have continued to invest in leading technologies and recruitment tools to enhance efficiencies.
 For example, we use web-based tools to expand the reach of our candidate searches.
-We also employ a state-of-the-art applicant tracking system that has proprietary tool-kits and job board / internet interfacing capabilities, resulting in further operational efficiencies.
+We also employ a state-of-theart applicant tracking system that has proprietary tool-kits and job board / internet interfacing capabilities, resulting in further operational efficiencies.

-In late 2011, we upgraded and expanded our offshore recruitment offices in Bangalore.
-In late 2014, we significantly expanded our offshore recruitment offices in New Delhi which gives us the ability to nearly double our recruiter seats from existing levels.
-Both facilities provide our offshore organization with state-of-the-art infrastructure and workforce amenities to attract top-quality employees.
+In 2016, we closed our offshore recruitment office in Bangalore, India and concentrated all of our offshore recruitment efforts exclusively in New Delhi.
+In late 2014, we significantly expanded our offshore recruitment offices in New Delhi which gave us the ability to nearly double our recruiter seats.
+This facility provides our offshore organization with state-of-the-art infrastructure and workforce amenities to attract top-quality recruiters and sourcers.
+This centralized offshore facility also affords us the ability to improve operational efficiencies compared to operating two offshore facilities.

-We have access to a large and differentiated recruiting pool due to our brand recognition with both W-2 hourly U.S. citizens and H1-B visa holders in the U.S. Unlike most staffing firms that have a high concentration of either H1-B workers or W-2 hourly U.S. citizens, we have historically maintained an equal balance of H1-B and W-2 hourly employees.
+We have access to a large and differentiated recruiting pool due to our brand recognition with both W-2 hourly U.S. citizens and H1-B visa holders in the U.S. Unlike most staffing firms that have a high concentration of either H1-B workers or W-2 hourly U.S. citizens, we have historically maintained a balance of H1-B and W-2 hourly employees.
 We believe that this balanced mix allows us to access a broader candidate pool than our primary competition.

-Technology Focus of our IT Operations
+Technology Focus of our IT Staffing and Digital Transformation Services